-Traveler expenditures in the global travel market tend to follow a seasonal pattern.
-As such, advertising investments made by travel partners to market to potential travelers and, therefore, our revenue and profits tend to be seasonal as well.
-Our financial performance tends to be seasonally highest in the second and third quarters of a year, as it is a key period for leisure travel research and trip-taking, which includes the seasonal peak in traveler hotel and rental stays, and travel activities and experiences taken, compared to the first and fourth quarters which represent seasonal low points.
-Further significant shifts in our business mix or adverse economic conditions could result in future seasonal patterns that are different from historical trends.
+Consumers' travel expenditures follow a seasonal pattern.
+Correspondingly, travel partners' advertising investments and, therefore, our revenue and profits, also follow a seasonal pattern.
+Our financial performance tends to be seasonally highest in the second and third quarters of a given year, which includes the seasonal peak in consumer demand, traveler hotel and rental stays, and travel activities and experiences taken, compared to the first and fourth quarters, which represent seasonal low points.
+Significant shifts in our business mix or adverse economic conditions could result in future seasonal patterns that are different from historical trends.

-Our Long-Term Growth Strategy
+Our Growth Strategy